thartbm/Reach/README.md

-# HandLocalizationSignals
+# Reach

-This is a package with functions to be used in a project on where we localize our hand.
+This is a package with functions for use in analyzing data from reach tasks.